 andhttp-server-header

-- ZAP (Zed Attack Proxy): An open-source web application security scanner that includes features for HTTP fingerprinting.
+- ZAP (Zed Attack Proxy): An open-source web application scanner that includes features for HTTP fingerprinting.
 Further insights into ZAP can be found on the OWASP ZAP project page.

 How Can the Effectiveness of HTTP Fingerprinting Be Impacted by Traffic Obfuscation or CDNs?